star-bits/prettyURL/README.md

 https://github.com/star-bits/prettyURL/assets/93939472/741cc51d-53bf-499f-aa7e-e2ee53a54ab1

 ## Install v1.1
-[Install](https://chrome.google.com/webstore/detail/prettyurl/lcmeagcdhbdagiecnoknjkbegpghafnh) prettyURL from Chrome Web Store.
-Chrome Web Store mandates all newly published extensions to comply Manifest V3, which necessitates obtaining clipboard privacy permissions from each individual website for using copy functionality.
-This means you'll need to manually grant clipboard access to each website.
-You may avoid this by locally installing v1.0, which complies Manifest V2.
+[Install](https://chrome.google.com/webstore/detail/prettyurl/lcmeagcdhbdagiecnoknjkbegpghafnh) prettyURL from the Chrome Web Store.
+The Store now requires all newly published extensions to comply with Manifest V3, necessitating the acquisition of clipboard privacy permissions from each specific website before using copy functionalities.
+This means you'll need to individually authorize clipboard access for each website.
+To avoid this, consider locally installing v1.0, which aligns with Manifest V2.

 ## Install v1.0
 1. [Download](https://github.com/star-bits/prettyURL/archive/refs/tags/v1.0.zip) the extension and unzip it.